RubenGres/Seg2Sat/README.md

 SatelliteDreams
 ======

-This project aims to generate fake satellite images from image segmentation using StableDiffusion, ControlNet and the [OCSGE dataset](https://ignf.github.io/FLAIR/).
+This project aims to generate fake aerial images from image segmentation using StableDiffusion, ControlNet and the [OCSGE dataset](https://ignf.github.io/FLAIR/).

 Image Segmentation         |  Generated Output :-------------------------:|:-------------------------: